 Without a vehicle and being out on the street without a place to stay made it incredibly hard for Lisette to feel like she was able to fulfill her duties as a responsible parent and making sure Elijah had a place to do homework.

-United Way of Columbia-Willamette's Resilient Families Fund provides supportive housing services, prioritizing families of color with the highest risk of being displaced and diverts these families from becoming houseless.
+United Way of Columbia-Willamette's Resilient Families Initiative provides supportive housing services, prioritizing families of color with the highest risk of being displaced and diverts these families from becoming houseless.

 Through support from United Way’s nonprofit partner, Community Action, Lisette and Elijah were connected with resources like transportation, food and shelter to help them move forward and become self-sufficient.
 She was able to get on a temporary housing program while she was added on a list to get permanent housing.
 Finally, they were able to move into their new home.